ElinEunjung/python-exam-project-pgr107/README.md

 ## ✅ Notes

 - All code follows the PGR107 final exam requirements and standard Python coding conventions.
-- Each team member completed their assigned task(s) and contributed to peer review for two additional tasks.
+- Each team member completed their assigned task(s) and contributed to peer review for at least two additional tasks.
 - Plagiarism was strictly avoided, as per the exam regulations.